malc0mn/amiigo/Readme.md

 case as they are printed!
 When your rules are matched correctly, you should see that `TAGS` and/or `CURRENT_TAGS` contains the `uaccess` tag as set in the rules.

+If you see the tags being applied correctly, but the device is still not accessible by the current user without _sudo-ing_, unplug the device and try lowering the number at the beginning of the file until you get it to function.
+Try starting in the lower seventies.

 ## Running tests
 Run the tests by calling `make test`. **Do note that for the `amiibo` package